rstacruz/til-2013/_posts/2015-11-17-pausing-capybara-selenium.md

 ## Using Poltergeist

-When using Poltergeist, just use its [Remote Debugging](https://github.com/teampoltergeist/poltergeist#remote-debugging-experimental) feature with the `inspector: true` flag.
+When using Poltergeist (for PhantomJS support), just use its [Remote Debugging](https://github.com/teampoltergeist/poltergeist#remote-debugging-experimental) feature with the `inspector: true` flag.